-Some EPP and inventory management tactics include:
+Other EPP and inventory management tactics include:

-Polyethylene, polypropylene and polyethylene terephthalate (PET) are easily recycled plastics.
+Polyethylene, polypropylene, and polyethylene terephthalate (PET) are easily recycled plastics.
 Polyvinyl chloride (PVC) is the most problematic of the common plastics.
 It is sometimes difficult to choose the best EPP products, and few organizations make it their only decision criteria (cost still counts).
 But over time you may be able to reduce the negative impact your organization has on the environment and build a more sustainable operation.
 Actions like buying recycled paper where it can be used contribute to EPP.
 Adopting life-cycle thinking in evaluation of major purchases also could be a goal.
 Also, over time you can push your suppliers to be more economical in use of packaging material.

 Often the facility's waste management plan has a section describing waste minimization goals.
 Possible good ones: